-3. It allows you to get creative.
+3. They allow you to get creative.

 No navigation or site ‘restructuring’ issues involved.

 Yet….seems like a lot of work, doesn’t it?
 Actually, not so much.
 Attaching a whole website to a single campaign used to mean the whole marketing gang had to get on board to develop and launch.
 But with the emergence of microsite technology services, many brands have been able to strategize, build, and go live in a matter of weeks or even days—with very little manual work required from their side.
-Check out a few social media microsite campaigns that have knocked it out of the park:

-1. Odell Beckham Jr.
+3. Odell Beckham Jr.

 The Odell Beckham Jr. interactive timeline is the coolest thing since, well, Odell Beckham Jr. Branded by the New York Giants, and dedicated to this unstoppable rookie of the year, the Giants made headlines with their powerful page called “The Catch.”
 And between incredible imagery, videos, and even celebrity Tweets, it’s hard to choose what they did best.

 There was a LOT going on in this year’s Super Bowl.
 But let’s be real: a huge part of us are there for the commercials.

 Mckee Wallwork and Company felt the same way, and decided to build a real-time campaign around the advertisements we love to love.
 By taking a step back from the athletics, McKee Wallwork carved out a niche of media interest, while showcasing cool countdown stats, and even geotargeting the places in the U.S. that were buzzing most over the ad #hashtags.
 Business intelligence and a portal for fans to engage?
 Sign us up.